alexandergiraldo/transport_manager/README.md

 # README
 ![ci workflow](https://github.com/alexandergiraldo/transport_manager/actions/workflows/ci.yml/badge.svg)

-Transport manager is an all-in-one solution for effortlessly managing public transport operations!
-Transport Manager simplifies the complexities of day-to-day operations with its user-friendly interface and comprehensive features.
+Transpocontrol is an all-in-one solution for effortlessly managing public transport operations!
+It simplifies the complexities of day-to-day operations with its user-friendly interface and comprehensive features.

 Things you may want to cover: